 The homeless and elderly are considered most susceptible to this hazard.
 The homeless and residents below the poverty level may not have access to housing or their housing could be less able to withstand cold temperatures (e.g., homes with poor insulation and heating supply).
-Residents with low incomes might not have access to housing or their housing can be less able to withstand cold temperatures (e.g., homes with poor insulation and heating supply).
-In Tompkins County, the Town of Dryden has the highest concentration of population below the poverty level (i.e., 17-percent).
+Residents with low incomes might not have access to housing or their housing can be less able with poor insulation and heating supply).
+In Tompkins Courseptration of population below the poverty level (i.e., 17-percent)

+Individuals most vulnerable to severe winter storm events include those: Over 65 years old and homeless mes nest concentration of population below the poverty level (i.e., 17-percent).
 Refer to Section 4 (County Profile) that displays the densities of low-income populations in Tompkins County.